DevWars/stream-status-bot/README.md

 When a new tag is created, the current state of this repo gets published to NPM and made into a Docker image using GitLab CI (https://gitlab.com/dpeukert/devwars-stream-status-bot).

 ## Instructions
-Run a Docker image from [here](https://gitlab.com/dpeukert/devwars-stream-status-bot/container_registry).
+Run a Docker image from [here](https://gitlab.com/dpeukert/devwars-stream-status-bot/container_registry) with a config file mounted to `/node/config.json`.

 ## Changelog